 - Using the SmartSDR CAT Cable features to create a direct interface between the FlexRadio 6700 and the microHAM Station Master Deluxe associated with the SDR

 - The addition of a Maestro Control Console to our set of PC-based remote operating clients

-The figure above shows an updated architecture for our Remote Operating Gateway which includes these enhancements.
-The planned Elecraft KPA1500 solid state amplifier will simplify the software associated with remotely controlling and monitoring the amplifier, tuner, and wattmeter components in our previous remote operating setup.
+The figure above shows an updated architecture for our Remote Operating Gateway, including these enhancements.
+The planned Elecraft KPA1500 solid-state amplifier will simplify the software associated with remotely controlling and monitoring the amplifier, tuner, and wattmeter components in our previous remote operating setup.

-We have been quite impressed with the performance of our Icom IC-7300’s radio’s receiver.
+We have been quite impressed with the performance of our Icom IC-7300’s radio receiver.
 As a result, we have decided to upgrade the second radio in Anita’s operating position to an Icom IC-7610.
-We expect that the IC-7610’s receiver performance will be as good as or better than the IC-7300.
+We expect the IC-7610’s receiver performance to be as good as or better than the IC-7300.

-The Icom IC-7610 also provides a very nice external display capability which will allow us to take the best advantage of the radio’s pan adapter.
+The Icom IC-7610 also provides a very nice external display capability, allowing us to take the best advantage of the radio’s pan adapter.
 We believe that the IC-7610 will integrate easily into our microHAM system.
 It should be a “drop-in” replacement for our current IC-7600.
 We hope to see the IC-7610 shipping before the end of this year.

-Also, it appears that the local control interface to the new Elecraft KPA1500 amplifier is nearly identical to that used by our current Elecraft KPA500 Amplifier.
+Also, the local control interface to the new Elecraft KPA1500 amplifier appears nearly identical to that used by our current Elecraft KPA500 Amplifier.
 This means that we can begin our shared amplifier upgrades using the KPA500.
 We do not have a firm date for the IC-7610 to ship and that portion of our upgrade plans is likely to be our last step in the project.

 Special thanks to Dave, K1DLM, who has helped us with ideas for several aspects of this project.